seekhealing/seekhealing.github.io/_sections/events/watm-festival/2020-06-13-1700-finding-not-aloneness.md

 start-time: '17:00'
 end-time: '19:00'
 link: https://zoom.us/j/8285470222 # SH Team Room
+tagline: Have you ever been alone in a crowd?
+Or wondered why it’s hard for you to find connection, when there are so many people in the world?
 ---

 Have you ever been alone in a crowd?
 Or wondered why it’s hard for you to find connection, when there are so many people in the world?